 You run the plan past your uncle and he thinks it could work.
 You wish there was some magic talking device you could use to speak instantly with the managers of the estates and farms out in the desert, and with the managers of the warehouses in Carthage and Ostia.
 But there is only the slow delivery of written messages by sailing ship or horseback.
 So you need to rely on your street smarts and act now.

-You make your plans and write out instructions to your managers.
+You make your plans and write out instructions to your business managers in Ostia and the olive oil estate managers.
 You tell them to implement the three points you’ve decided on.
 Because of the slow communications, there is not much opportunity to change or adjust your plans once they are put into action.
 You hope the mental model you used to analyze the situation is accurate enough to point you in the right direction.

 GOING IN THE RIGHT DIRECTION